BetterMuSeek

 Travel Safely

-When traveling, make sure the guitar is well-secured in its case, and if you’re flying, try to carry it on the plane rather than checking it in to avoid rough handling.
+When traveling, make sure the guitar is well-secured in its case.
+If you’re flying, try to carry it on the plane rather than checking it in to avoid rough handling.

 Get ready to experience musical excellence with Epiphone classical guitars.
 From its historical roots to its wide-ranging models tailored for every level of expertise, Epiphone offers a guitar that’s just right for you.